+Everyone wants to live in the best neighborhood.
 When searching for a home, a very common question that is asked of real estate professionals is, “how is the neighborhood?”
-A seasoned real estate agent should be able to provide neighborhood information for their clients such as the number of homes in a community, the percentage of owner-occupied owns versus non-owner occupied, recent comparable sales and more.
+A seasoned real estate agent should be able to provide neighborhood information for their clients such as the number of homes in a community, the percentage of owner-occupied owns versus non-owner occupied, recent comparable sales, and more.

-One of the first considerations when selecting a neighborhood is determining whether or not it is in the buyer’s price range.
-Some neighborhoods may have features which make certain areas have a higher value such as an ocean or waterfront view!
+One of the first considerations when searching for the best neighborhood is determining whether or not it is in the buyer’s price range.
+Some neighborhoods may have features that make certain areas have a higher value such as an ocean or waterfront view!
 Homes that back up to a busy street may not have the same value as a home on the same street with an interior location.Establish a budget and check out the affordability of neighborhoods to live in!Click To Tweet

 This is one of the most important considerations to take into account when searching for a neighborhood is to consider the schools.
 Even if a home buyer is not going to have children or is past the time of life when they have small children, schools are highly important.
 Consider re-sale!!
 If a home is located in a highly sought after location with desirable schools, then the buyer pool will be larger for selling.
 Always think resale!